paulwizviz/go-web/docs/Arch.md

 This folder containers operational scripts to enable you trigger build processes and to execute various deployment scenarios.

+## Development environment

+This template provides a mini development environment to help you develop the UI element.
+During development, especially of the UI elements, you may not need to connect to an actual backend service but simply to mock APIs.
+A separate dev environment build script is provided so you can create mocks of backend.
+It is also setup to enable hot loading of, out-of-the-box, ReactJS code.

+For examples of how you can mock backends for dev enviornment, please refer to the [dev build scripts](../build/package/dev/rest.dockerfile) and this [Go code](../internal/usersmgmt/handlers/authuser/authhandler.go) to get a sense of how you can mock RESTFul interfaces.

 ## Modifying/extending scaffold

 * Keep the layout intact and if you need to extends try to follow the recommendations describe [here][1].
 Most importantly, retain the folder `internal` for your Go codes that you are creating as part of your application offerings.
 If you wish to make your project codes externally available for others to `go get` create the folder `pkg` and place your codes there.
 Keep anything related to your final build artefacts under these two folders `internal` and or `pkg` only.
 If you are planning to build another component of a microservices architecture, the recommendation is to create it as a separate Go module under a different github or equivalent repository.